0xAF/openwebrxplus-plugins/receiver/utils/README.md

+---
+layout: page
-# OWRX+ Receiver Plugin: Utils
+title: "OpenWebRX+ Receiver Plugin: Utils (utility)"
+permalink: /receiver/utils
+---

 This `utility` plugin will give a function wrapping method and will send some events.
-This is a dependency for many plugins.
+This plugin is a dependency for almost all plugins.

-# load
+L :oad
 Add this lines in your `init.js` file:
 ```js
 Plugins.load('https://0xaf.github.io/openwebrxplus-plugins/receiver/utils/utils.js').then(async function () {